Undergraduate Education: Baylor University

 Dr. Hall-Minnie feels that communication is the most important part of the relationship between a woman and her doctor.
 “I hope to make each patient feel comfortable sharing her wishes, fears, goals, and expectations.
 I will strive to communicate in a way that she can understand, so we can work together to develop a plan for her care.”

 Dr. Hall-Minnie and her husband have one dog.
-They both enjoy cooking, traveling, and trying new food.
-She may ask for your favorite restaurant recommendation at your next visit!
+She enjoys cooking, traveling, reading, and trying new food.
+She may ask for your favorite book or restaurant recommendation at your next visit.